Note

 , you must provide your azure_ai_project

 information.
-This accesses the backend evaluation service via your Azure AI project.
+This accesses the back end evaluation service via your Azure AI project.

 Prompts for AI-assisted built-in evaluators

 (powered by Azure AI Content Safety).
 These prompts serve as instructions for a language model to perform their evaluation task, which requires a human-friendly definition of the metric and its associated scoring rubrics.
 We highly recommend that users customize the definitions and grading rubrics to their scenario specifics.
-See details in Custom Evaluators.
+See details in Custom evaluators.

 Composite evaluators